 Several studies recommended the removal of artifacts related to movements and the cardiac field to improve the performance of the classifier [13] [33].
 However, some events can be labeled as an artifact and yet be related to the occurrence of an A phase intended to be detected.
-The proper removal of eye movement and cardiac field artifacts require both electrocardiogram and electrooculogram signals, making the algorithm more complex and less suitable for hardware implementation.
+The proper removal of eye movement and cardiac field artifacts requires both electrocardiogram and electrooculogram signals, making the algorithm more complex and less suitable for hardware implementation.
 For these reasons, no artifact removal procedure was employed.

 3.3.
 Data Segmentation

 A segmentation process was employed to create the epochs.
 Each epoch corresponds to one label of the dataset which defined the second (epoch’s duration) as either “A” or “not-A” for the A phase classification, and as either “NREM” or “not-NREM” (not-NREM includes REM and wake periods) for the NREM classification.
-However, each epoch contain 100 sample points (signal resampled at 100 Hz), which may not be enough for the 1D-CNN classifiers to find the relevant patterns.
+However, each epoch contains 100 sample points (signal resampled at 100 Hz), which may not be enough for the 1D-CNN classifiers to find the relevant patterns.
 Therefore, overlapping windows were examined for this classifier to evaluate if additional information can improve the classification’s performance.
 Three approaches were tested for the overlapping, considering either the first, the central, or the last 100 samples of the window as the ones corresponding to the epoch’s label.
 Therefore, the first scenario overlaps on the right, the second on the right and left, and the third on the left.

-For the LSTM classifier the time steps concept was employed where the features fed each LSTM block were either from an epoch of the pre-processed input signal or from the features created in the feature creation procedure.
+For the LSTM classifier, the time steps concept was employed where the features fed each LSTM block were either from an epoch of the pre-processed input signal or from the features created in the feature creation procedure.
 The number of time steps and the number of hidden units which produced the LSTM layer’s outputs are parameters that require to be tuned.

 3.4.
 Feature Creation

 A feature creation procedure was used for the feature based methods, and three categories of features were examined.
 The first category was composed of features produced from symbolic dynamics, performing segmentation analysis, and one amplitude variation metric.
-These features identify the abrupt variations in the signal’s amplitude which occur during the A phases.
+These features identify the abrupt variations in the signal’s amplitude that occur during the A phases.
 The symbolic dynamics transformed the input signal into a sequence of symbols by examining several thresholds for the signal’s amplitude, which are multiples of the signal’s standard deviation, σ.
 A total of 9 thresholds were used since it was previously identified as a suitable number for the A phase examination [17].
-Thus, for each sample point of the epoch (which is composed of 100 sample points) the algorithm evaluated if the point’s amplitude is lower than either -5×σ, -4×σ, -3×σ, -2×σ, -σ, 2×σ, 3×σ, 4×σ, emitting the symbol 1, 2, 3, 4, 5, 6, 7, 8, 9, respectively.
+Thus, for each sample point of the epoch (which is composed of 100 sample points), the algorithm evaluated if the point’s amplitude is lower than either -5×σ, -4×σ, -3×σ, -2×σ, -σ, 2×σ, 3×σ, 4×σ, emitting the symbol 1, 2, 3, 4, 5, 6, 7, 8, 9, respectively.
 The number of each emitted symbol (for each input window) was then considered as the value for the feature.
 As an example, if symbol 1 was emitted 10 times, symbol 2 was emitted 15 times, symbol 3 was emitted 5 times, symbol 4 was emitted 10 times, symbol 5 was emitted 50, and symbol 6 was emitted 10 times then, the value for the features A1 to A9 are 10, 15, 5, 10, 50, 10, 0, 0, 0, respectively.

 An amplitude variation metric was also examined by calculating the variation of the current epoch’s, E, maximum amplitude with respect to the previous two epoch’s maximum amplitudes by